Charlie Haden

-Charles Edward Haden (August 6, 1937 – July 11, 2014) was an American jazz double bass player, bandleader, composer and educator whose career spanned more than 50 years.
-Building on the work of his predecessor bassists Jimmy Blanton and Charles Mingus, Haden revolutionized the harmonic concept of bass playing in jazz, evolving a way of playing that sometimes complemented the soloist, and sometimes moved independently, to help liberate bass players from a strictly accompanying role, to becoming more direct participants in group improvisation.
+Charles Edward Haden (August 6, 1937 – July 11, 2014) was an American jazz double bass player, bandleader, composer and educator whose career spanned more than fifty years.
+Haden helped to revolutionize the harmonic concept of bass playing in jazz, evolving a style that sometimes complemented the soloist, and other times moved independently, liberating bassists from a strictly accompanying role.

 In the late 1950s, he was an original member of the ground-breaking Ornette Coleman Quartet.
-In 1969, he formed his first band, the Liberation Music Orchestra, featuring arrangements by pianist Carla Bley.
-In the late 1960s, he became a member of pianist Keith Jarrett's trio, quartet and quintet.
-In the 1980s, he formed his band, Quartet West.
-Haden also often recorded and performed in a duo setting, with musicians including guitarist Pat Metheny and pianist Hank Jones.
+In 1969, he formed his first band, the Liberation Music Orchestra, featuring arrangements by the pianist Carla Bley.
+In the late 1960s, he became a member of the pianist Keith Jarrett's trio, quartet and quintet.
+In the 1980s, he formed his own band, Quartet West.
+Haden also often recorded and performed in a duo setting, with musicians including the guitarist Pat Metheny and the pianists Hank Jones and Kenny Barron.

-German musicologist Joachim-Ernst Berendt wrote that Haden's "ability to create serendipitous harmonies by improvising melodic responses to Coleman's free-form solos (rather than sticking to predetermined harmonies) was both radical and mesmerizing.
-His virtuosity lies (…) in an incredible ability to make the double bass 'sound out'.
+The German musicologist Joachim-Ernst Berendt wrote that Haden's "ability to create serendipitous harmonies by improvising melodic responses to Ornette Coleman's free jazz solos (rather than sticking to predetermined harmonies) was both radical and mesmerizing.
+His virtuosity lies (...) in an incredible ability to make the double bass 'sound out'.
 Haden cultivated the instrument's gravity as no one else in jazz.
 He is a master of simplicity which is one of the most difficult things to achieve."

 Biography

 Early life

-Haden was born in Shenandoah, Iowa.
+Haden was born in Shenandoah, Iowa, on August 6, 1937.
 His family was exceptionally musical and performed on KMA radio as the Haden Family, playing country music and American folk songs.
 Haden made his professional debut as a singer on the Haden Family's radio show when he was just two years old.
-He continued singing with his family until he was 15 when he contracted a bulbar (brainstem) form of polio affecting his throat and facial muscles.
-At the age of 14, Haden had become interested in jazz after hearing Charlie Parker and Stan Kenton in concert.
-Once he recovered from his bout with polio, Haden began in earnest to concentrate on playing the bass.
-Haden's interest in the instrument was not sparked by jazz bass alone, but also by the harmonies and chords he heard in compositions by Bach.
-Haden soon set his sights on moving to Los Angeles to pursue his dream of becoming a jazz musician, and to save money for the trip, took a job as house bassist for ABC-TV's Ozark Jubilee in Springfield, Missouri.
+He continued singing with his family until he was fifteen, when he contracted bulbar polio.
+At the age of fourteen, Haden had become interested in jazz after hearing Charlie Parker and Stan Kenton in concert.
+Once he recovered from polio, Haden began in earnest to concentrate on playing the bass.
+Haden's interest in the instrument was not sparked by jazz, but the music of Johann Sebastian Bach.
+Haden soon set his sights on moving to Los Angeles to pursue his dream of becoming a jazz musician; to save money for the trip, he took a job as house bassist for the American Broadcasting Company TV show Ozark Jubilee in Springfield, Missouri.